acgetchell/CDT-plusplus/.github/CONTRIBUTING.md

 ## Release and archival

+Release candidates, the final tag, and the archival handoff follow the [`docs/RELEASING.md`](../docs/RELEASING.md) runbook.
 The final v1.0.0 release will be tagged from `main` and archived through [Zenodo].
 Release metadata and the archival handoff are tracked by [issue #96](https://github.com/acgetchell/CDT-plusplus/issues/96).
 After archival, the repository will be read-only and will no longer accept issues or pull requests.
 Further development should occur in [causal-triangulations](https://github.com/acgetchell/causal-triangulations) or in an independent fork.

 Contributors retain credit through the repository history and resulting project citation metadata.